intheroom/SteamForVietnamAssignment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+I also use [React-Bootstrap](https://github.com/react-bootstrap/react-bootstrap) framework in this project.

 ## Run project locally
 ```